andrewdownsau/Games_Thief-Terminal-App/README.md

 - Outcome 1: Valid values or sets are present with other values not present: player has the choice of passing or holding at least one of their dice values/sets and rolling the remaining dice to increase their score.
 - Outcome 2: No values or sets are present with dice that are rolled: player's turn is forfeit and no points added to overall score, next players turn
 - Outcome 3: All 5 dice results are valid values or sets: the player rolling chains their current points and rolls the full set again
+- Outcome 4: Game round ends when first player reaches 10,000 points (players cannot steal if total goes over limit for rolling player)

 After a player has passed their turn:
 - The next player has the option to steal the last player's score or play their own turn.
   - If they steal they continue the turn as though it were theirs with the dice values and accumulated points present
   - If they don't steal the player who was just rolling adds the accumulated points to their score, then it's the next players turn

-- Game round ends when first player reaches 10,000 points (players cannot steal if total goes over limit for rolling player)

 An expansion feature of the game is to include a deck of cards that adds more complexity to the game in that players can on their or other's turn play game cards that provide buffs and de-buffs to the current rolling player.